TheSubtleArtist/MyHackMe/buffer-overflow.md

 - The buffer is 140 bytes
 - The 64-bit architecture uses an 8-byte base pointer (rbp)
 - The minimum overflow length is 149 bytes to overflow into the return address
+- The given shellcode is 30 bytes, dropping the number of required NOPS to 118 (again, minimum), so the shellcode begins at 149.

 **Initial Recon**